Asymptotic optimality of dynamic first-fit packing on the half-axis: Introduction

 We conclude this section with a brief description of related literature.
-As discussed above, the setting of \cite{CKS85} and \cite{CKS86} is that of a Poisson arrival process with first-fit assignment and an exponential unit mean time service distribution.
-The authors of \cite{CKS86} also prove, for the case of equally sized items, that $\E(R) - P = o(r)$, where $R$ is the distance of the right-most item and $P$ is the average occupied space.
+As discussed above, the setting of \cite{CKS85} and \cite{CKS86} is that of a Poisson arrival process with first-fit assignment and an exponential unit mean service time distribution.
+The authors of \cite{CKS86} also prove that $\E(R) - P = o(r)$, where $R$ is the distance of the right-most item and $P$ is the average occupied space.
 Aldous \cite{Aldous} considers the same model in the context of the process of parking cars in a parking lot, where each arriving car parks in the lowest-numbered available space.
 The author provides a lower bound on the asymptotic expected wasted space for first-fit in the case of equally sized items.
 Coffman and Leighton \cite{CL86} achieve further progress in this direction by providing lower bounds on the wasted space for any online discipline (including first-fit).
 However, the authors do not prove upper bounds on the wasted space for first-fit with unequally sized items.
-The present paper closes this gap in the following sense: we prove (see Theorem~\ref{conj1}) that the expected empty space in interval $[0,P]$ is $o(r)$, where in our setting the average occupied space $P=(p_1+2 p_2)r$.
+The present paper closes this gap in the following sense.
+First, for the model with item sizes 1 and 2 we prove (see Theorem~\ref{conj1}) that the expected empty space in interval $[0,P]$ is $o(r)$, where in this setting $P=(p_1+2 p_2)r$.
+We then generalize this result (see Theorem \ref{thm-ff2}) to the case of countably many item types with positive real sizes forming an increasing sequence that is either finite or goes to infinity, with the average item size being finite.
 As far as the broader literature on dynamic storage allocation is concerned: there is a wide and vast literature on the efficiency of the first-fit algorithm for more general service time distributions (see \cite{CFL90,CFL91,SK10b,SK11,SK12}).
 Related references which consider the efficiency of more general allocation disciplines include \cite{CL86,CKLS86,K00,K04,PL07,SK10}.

-{\bf Paper outline.} In Section~\ref{sec-model-result} we formally define the model and state our main result (Theorem~\ref{conj1}).
+The remainder of the paper is organized as follows.
+In Section~\ref{sec-model-result} we formally define the special model and state our main result (Theorem~\ref{conj1}) for it.
 Section~\ref{sec-proof-main} contains the proof of Theorem~\ref{conj1}, whose basic outline is given and discussed in Section~\ref{sec-proof-outline}.
-In Section~\ref{sec-discuss} we conclude the paper by briefly discussing our results, including the approaches and techniques of the proofs.
+In Section \ref{section62}, we generalize to the case in which there are countably many item types with positive real sizes forming an increasing sequence that is either finite or goes to infinity, with the average item size being finite.
+The main result for the general model is stated in Theorem \ref{thm-ff2} and its proof is given in Section \ref{sec55}.